Several people used these search terms to find my site recently, so I thought it would be a good idea to write a post to satisfy inquiring minds.

 Recovering from Narcissistic abuse is a process that involves extreme mental awareness.
 What that means is, realizing when you are having negative thoughts and making a conscious effort to overcome them.
 As always, the grief process comes first, but there does come a time when it is necessary to make the deliberate decision to move forward.
 With this often comes the recognition that we need to change the thing(s) about ourselves that drove us to stay in an abusive relationship.
 Whether that involves codependency or the ingrained belief that being a good person means always putting others before ourselves, it’s time to practice self-love.

 At the onset, practicing self-love may feel uncomfortable, selfish even.
 However, it’s really about nurturing your soul in ways that rid your body and psyche of a lifetime of negative energy and limiting beliefs so you can not only feel good about yourself, but love the people around you more effectively.
-Here is an Intro pdf from Cheryl Richardson that will give you some ideas.

 Next, I can’t emphasize enough the importance of guided meditations.
 There are two categories that I turn to most often.
 1) Guided meditations with affirmations, such as the ones I post Let Me Reach, and 2) Binaural Beats.
 All of the binaurals are effective depending on the results you want to achieve, but there are some that help repair your DNA, such as the Solfeggio (528 Hz).